-Those using this service for the first time should review the ILL policies and procedures on this page.
+Those using this service for the first time are encouraged to review the ILL policies and procedures on this page.

 Who may borrow through Interlibrary Loan?
-Interlibrary Loan services are available only to current students, faculty, administration and staff of Elmira College.
+Interlibrary Loan services are available only to current Elmira College students, faculty, administrators and staff.

 How long does it take?
-Routine requests typically take from one day to one week to fill but may take longer due to the variables inherent in the borrowing process.
-To avoid frustration try to anticipate your needs and allow three weeks for requests to be filled.
+Routine requests typically take from one day to one week but may take longer due to the variables inherent in the borrowing process.
+To avoid frustration try to plan ahead and allow three weeks for requests to be filled.

 Where is it coming from?
-Materials requested through interlibrary loan are borrowed from a very large network of cooperating institutions.
-It is not necessary for you to tell us which library owns a particular item.
+Materials are borrowed from a very large network of cooperating institutions.

 How will I know when my materials arrive?
-In the case of articles and other copied materials a copy will be sent to you as an e-mail attachment or a photocopy will be mailed to the address you provide on the request form.
-In the case of books and other borrowed materials you will be notified when they arrive and they will be held for you at the Library Services Desk in the Library.
+In the case of articles and other copied materials, a copy will be sent to you as an e-mail attachment or a photocopy will be mailed to the address you provide on the request form.
+For books and other items you will be notified via email when they are ready for pickup at the Library Services Desk.

 How long can I have it?
 Copied materials are yours to keep.
-For borrowed items, the loan rule is established by the institution from which we borrow and therefore varies.
-You will need to take note of the due date when you pick up your materials.
+For borrowed items, each lending institution sets its own loan rule.
+Take note of the due date when you pick up your materials.
 It is very important to have ILL materials back to us on or before the due date.
-Our relationship with lending institutions depends on our reputation for reliability.
-Lateness or lost materials can have a negative impact on future ILL transactions.
+Our relationship with lending institutions depends on our reputation for reliability and impacts future ILL transactions.
 Fines for overdue ILL materials are $1.00 a day.
 You will be responsible for replacement charges for lost items at the amount determined by the lending institution.